w3f/Grants-Program/applications/zencode-for-substrate.md

 * **DAI Payment Address:** `0x8214864d37944082322745b1639828F680f02124`

 ## Project Overview :page_facing_up:
-This application is an RFP for $30,000 in DAI.
+This application is a grant application for $30,000 in DAI.